edgedb/edgedb-js/docs/api/types.rst

 Duration
 ========

-.. js:class:: Duration(\
-        months: number = 0, \
-        days: number = 0, \
-        microseconds: number = 0)
+.. js:class:: Duration(milliseconds: number = 0)

     A JavaScript  representation of an EdgeDB ``duration`` value.

+    .. js:method:: fromMicroseconds(us: bigint): Duration
+        :staticmethod:

+        Create duration from bigint number of microseconds.

+        Note: new Duration() accepts fractional seconds too but can loose precision because it's floating point.

-    .. js:method:: getMonths(): number
+    .. js:method:: toMilliseconds(): number

-        Get the number of months in the duration.
+        Get the number of microseconds in the duration (can be fractional).

-    .. js:method:: getDays(): number
+    .. js:method:: toSeconds(): number

-        Get the number of days in the duration.
+        Get the number of seconds in the duration (can be fractional).

-    .. js:method:: getMilliseconds(): number
+    .. js:method:: toMicroseconds(): bigint

-        Get the number of microseconds in the duration.
+        Get the precise number of microseconds in the duration.

     .. js:method:: toString(): string